#MeToo and What I Was Wearing

 But it’s never too late to show up for someone in your life that has been sexually assaulted or abused.
-Here are some better questions or things to ask or say in order to help your loved one heal and become stronger:
+Here are some better questions to ask or say in order to help your loved one heal and become stronger:

 - “I’m so sorry.”

 - “Please forgive me (if you asked a question that points blame at the victim).”